Cust, New Zealand

 Cust is a rural village in the South Island of New Zealand.
 It is located in North Canterbury and comes under seat of the Waimakariri District Council.
 It is located approximately 16 km east of Oxford and 17 km west of Rangiora.
-The town is named after Sir Edward Cust, who was a member of the Canterbury Association which organised European settlement of the area around 1850.
+The town is named after General Sir Edward Cust, who was a member of the Canterbury Association which organised European settlement of the area around 1850.
 Earlier names for the town were Moeraki Downs and Middleton-on-the-Cust.

 Education

 Cust School is Cust's only school.
 It is a state co-educational full primary school with a decile rating of 10 and a roll of students (as of The principal is Miriam Bell.
+The school opened in 1867 as Cust Valley School, and moved to its present site in 1876.

+Livestock fundraising drive

+In June 2026, the Parent Teacher Association (PTA) at Cust School launched "Moos for a Mission & Baa for Brains," a community fundraising drive asking local farmers in Canterbury to donate livestock.
+The proceeds from processing and selling the donated animals were directed toward funding teacher aides, educational resources, and learning support programmes at the primary school.

+Early Education

+Early childhood education in the township is provided by the Cust/West Eyreton Playcentre, located on Mill Road.
+Operating as a parent-led cooperative affiliated with Playcentre Aotearoa, the licensed facility provides early childhood education for children aged 0 to 6 following the Ministry of Education's Te Whāriki curriculum framework.

+Summerhill School started as a side school of Cust in 1879 and became independent in 1883.
+It closed in 1943.

+Stoke School opened in 1870.
+It moved to Springbank in 1823 and closed in 1975.